wdawson/okta.github.io/_source/_posts/2018-07-02-build-a-secure-crud-app-with-aspnetcore-and-react.md

  - "Interested in #aspnetcore APIs and @reactjs front-ends for secure CRUD apps?
 Learn it with @leebrandt and @OktaDev! >>"
 ---

-These days it’s prevalent to have a “back-end” and a “front-end” allowing two (or more) teams to work on a project.
-Microsoft’s latest version of the ASP.NET Core framework is cross-platform and performant.
-Pairing it with the power and flexibility of Facebook’s React framework makes it a pretty stable platform.
+These days it's prevalent to have a "back-end" and a "front-end" allowing two (or more) teams to work on a project.
+Microsoft's latest version of the ASP.NET Core framework is cross-platform and performant.
+Pairing it with the power and flexibility of Facebook's React framework makes it a pretty stable platform.
 In this tutorial, I will show you how to build a secure CRUD (Create, Read, Update, and Delete) application using these two powerful technologies.

 When conferences need speakers, they sometimes put out a public speaker "Call for Presentations" or CFP.
 Potential speakers then submit talks that they'd like to give at the conference, and the organizers pick from those submissions which talks they'd like to have presented at their conference.